Reki43/assignment-3-part-2/README.md

 ```

 **4. Git Clone generate_index File**

+>[!IMPORTANT]
+> If working on part 2, click [here](#assignment-3---part-2-deploying-and-configuring-digitalocean-droplets-with-load-balancing-and-nginx-file-server) for different instructions.

 To clone a directory that includes the `generate_index` file script from this **sourcehut** repository, copy and paste the following command into your **home directory**: